pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/identity.md

 ## Create an IAM Role and ServiceAccount for Admins

-Create an admin role in GCP and attach admin policies to the role.
+Create an admin role in Google Cloud and attach admin policies to the role.
 This role will be bound to the admin service account.

 ```typescript